sz64/EC601-Mini-Project-1-Twitter-Sentiment-Software/README.md

 module_test.py: Temporary test module for the tweet_puller file.

 google_sentiments.py: Can analyse sentiments from a comment,this need a json file as a key.

 google_apis: analyse text and get both entities and the senmtients of the entities.
         such as: "The humburger is bad."=> [[Hamburger,-0.6]]

+analyse_functions: At first we use this functions to combine the entities with the same name.
+But last week we found the Natural Language API was updated and we don't need to use this function to combine anymore.